tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 \end{align}
 $$

 $291 \text{ TFLOPs}$ is roughly the order of magnitude of FLOPs available in a modern GPU.
-For example, with H100s, it would theoretically take roughly $291/989 = 0.29s$ to process a prompt of 2048 tokens.
+For example, with H100 cards, it would theoretically take roughly $291/989 = 0.29s$ to process a prompt of 2048 tokens.
 As a reminder, to load the model from global memory, we need to load $141\text{GB}$ worth of parameters.
 The memory bandwidth of a modern GPU is around $3350\text{GB/s}$, meaning that in theory it will take $141/3350 = 0.04s$ to load the entire model from global memory - roughly 7x faster than the time needed for all of the computations.
 This demonstrates that in the pre-fill phase we are much more bound by the available compute than by the memory bandwidth.
 This is a desirable situation, as we want to utilize all of the existing compute resources.